 How to Propagate Calatheas:

-- Propagation is best done through root division.
+- Propagation is best done through root and rhizome division.

 - Seed propagation can be done but the seeds can be difficult to source.

 - Dividing a calathea is easiest when repotting it in spring or summer.